kaixindeken/home-task-serverless/Goal-3/README.md

 To rebuild it, please make sure to get your `broker` and input `filePath` correct

 To run it in kubernetes, please make sure to get your params correct, you can run the command below:

 ```bash
 kubectl apply -f runtime-stateful.yaml
 ```

-To deploy it, please make sure to get your params in .yaml file correct
+To deploy it, please make sure to get your params of mount and config.json in .yaml file correct